osphea/stem-calculator/README.md

-# stem-calculator
+# stem-calculator (BROKEN)
 calculator for dahlia

+this app is broken at the moment... please stand by till we fix this issue.
+We are very sorry for the inconvenience.

 ## Build With Flutter